 The Muslim Game:

 Muslims quote verse 2:256 from the Qur’an to prove what a tolerant religion Islam is.
-The verse reads in part, “Let there be no compulsion in religion; truth stands out clearly from error…”
+The verse supposedly reads in part, “Let there be no compulsion in religion; truth stands out clearly from error…”

-The Muslim who offers verse 2:256 may or may not know that it is from one of the earliest Suras (or chapters) from the Medinan period.
+Sura 2 is from the early Medinan period.
 It was “revealed” at a time when the Muslims had just arrived in Medina after being chased out of Mecca.
 They needed to stay in the good graces of the stronger tribes around them, many of which were Jewish.
 It was around this time, for example, that Muhammad decided to have his followers change the direction of their prayer from Mecca to Jerusalem.

 But Muslims today pray toward Mecca.
 The reason for this is that Muhammad issued a later command that abrogated (or nullified) the first.
 In fact, abrogation is a very important principle to keep in mind when interpreting the Qur’an – and verse 2:256 in particular – because later verses (in chronological terms) are said to abrogate any earlier ones that may be in contradiction (Quran 2:106, 16:101).